Bold. Visceral. Connected.

 Who We Are

-Ryan Cupello is a New York City-based actor, director, producer, and social activist.
+Ryan Cupello is a New York City-based actor, director, producer.
 He holds an MFA from the American Repertory Theater at Harvard University.
-He holds a Certificate in Acting from the world-renowned Moscow Art Theatre in Russia and has studied at the Ludwik Solski Academy for the Dramatic Arts in Kraków, Poland.
+He has studied at the Moscow Art Theatre in Russia and at the Ludwik Solski Academy for the Dramatic Arts in Kraków, Poland.
 He has performed professionally in NYC, Boston, Moscow, and in the National Tours of Fiddler on the Roof and Dirty Dancing.
 He has produced and directed in Boston, Buffalo, and NYC.
-This summer he helped produce PlayOnline: an online reading series for Soho Shakespeare Company for which he directed a reading of The Tempest starring Jack Wetherall (Showtime’s Queer as Folk).
+In the wake of the Covid shut-down, he helped create the PlayOnline series with Soho Shakespeare Company for which he directed The Tempest starring Jack Wetherall (Showtime’s Queer as Folk).
+Member: AEA

 Mara Lee Gilbert